pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 - when tests pass and reviewers approve, merge your changes into master on github.
 - Now do a git pull on ALL the repositories you have touched; Horace/Herbert to make sure your changes have updated IDAaaS; and Horace_bugfix/Herbert_bugfix to ensure that these bugfix areas are ready for the next fix.

+Note that if you are not changing versions at this point, the conventional `horace_on("/usr/local/mprogs/horace_bugfix")` may be used to activate Horace with your fixes on the modified branch.

 #### Stable and historical versions of Horace